Egkrou/CubeSat/README.md

 # CubeSat
-Implmentation of CubesSat haarware architecture on commercial MPSOC.
+Implamentation of CubesSat haarware architecture on commercial MPSOC.